nicolashernandez/PyRATA/docs/user-guide.rst

     >>> logging.getLogger().setLevel(logging.DEBUG)

-Log messages are incrementally appended at the end of the previous one.
+Log messages are incrementally appended at the end of the previous ones.

 ..
 Syntactic problems are reported in INFO and DEBUG examples such as a star at the beggining of the pattern or unexpected token in the pattern: